damontecres/StashAppAndroidTV/DEVELOPMENT.md

 The UI is contained in the `com.github.damontecres.stashapp.ui` package.

-#### Legacy UI

-The UI is built using Leanback's `Presenters` to create cards or "full width" displays.

-`StashPresenter` is main abstract class for card presenters and implementations are responsible for binding data to views.
-The `StashPresenter.defaultClassPresenterSelector()` function returns a `Presenter` that can used for most types of data displayed as Cards.

 ### Playback

 The app uses [media3's `ExoPlayer`](https://github.com/androidx/media) for playback.
-The composbles for playback are in the `com.github.damontecres.stashapp.ui.components.playback` package with most logic in `PlaybackPageContent` and `PlaybackViewModel`.
+The composables for playback are in the `com.github.damontecres.stashapp.ui.components.playback` package with most logic in `PlaybackPageContent` and `PlaybackViewModel`.

 `CodecSupport` determines which codecs are supported by the device. `StreamUtils` uses that information to determine if the stream from the server can be directly played or if it needs to be transcoded.

-In the legacy UI, the `PlaybackFragment` abstract class handles most of the playback logic.

 #### Extensions